 Quantitative (but simple figures)

 This method does not refer to primary research such as customer discovery interviews, focus groups, surveys, and so forth.
-This form of market research is also called secondary research, that is “simply the act of seeking out existing research and data.”
+This form of market research is simply the act of seeking out existing research and data.

 As the data from secondary research cannot be easily verified and may come from a variety of sources, it is theoretical rather than experimental.
 Some would consider the data qualitative rather than quantitative because the researcher must factor in the quality of the data source to any conclusions.